rano-dipa/CyberSecurity-2FA/readme.md

 - High risk → login blocked and logged

 This demonstrates an adaptive authentication flow that adjusts access decisions based on contextual and behavioral risk signals.

+## Testing the QR Flow on a Phone

+When testing the QR-based approval workflow, ensure that the phone can reach the Flask server over the local network.
+Use your laptop’s LAN IP address in the QR URL; `127.0.0.1` will not work on a phone.
+Both devices must be on the same Wi-Fi network.
+If the phone cannot load the approval page, check whether Windows Defender or another firewall is blocking inbound connections and allow `python.exe` on private networks.
+If the QR image appears blank, verify that `verify.html` correctly receives and renders the Base64-encoded `qr_image` string generated in `app.py`.

+## Conclusion

+This project demonstrates a practical implementation of adaptive authentication by combining location awareness, device analysis, user behavior, and real-time risk scoring.
+The system highlights how modern security models can move beyond static passwords to incorporate contextual signals that strengthen account protection while maintaining usability.
+The modular structure—separating risk evaluation, geolocation, session tracking, and user interaction—makes the project extensible for future enhancements such as MFA integration, anomaly detection models, or enterprise-grade logging.
+This serves as a foundational prototype for understanding and experimenting with real-world authentication hardening techniques.